 In 1959, Dr. Milton Rokeach was a psychiatrist in charge of the mental hospital in Ypsilanti, Michigan.
 During that time three individuals were committed to his institution each of whom thought he was Jesus Christ.
 Rokeach put them all in a room together and wrote a book about what happened.
 The book is called, The Three Christs of Ypsilanti, and it describes what took place between these three individuals who possessed mutually contradictory ideas and beliefs of a personal and religious nature.

 We live in a unique time in the history of the world when humanity has become inter-communicative like never before.
 We too are crowded together in the same room of our inter-connected world like The Three Christs of Ypsilanti where we are forced to confront fundamental ideas, philosophies, political ideologies and religiously held beliefs many of which are mutually contradictory and cannot all be true.
-One could say the world has always been this way, but I believe the context has changed; the many religious beliefs and philosophies of human history and the words of our greatest teachers and story-tellers both past and present, are now heard and considered by the community of all mankind, not merely one's family, sect, province, country, religion or time.
+One could say the world has always been this way, but I believe the context has changed; the many religious beliefs and philosophies of human history and the words of our greatest teachers and story-tellers both past and present, are now heard and considered by the community of all mankind, not merely one's own family, sect, province, country, religion or time.

 I would point to the closing years of the 19th century as the beginning of our 'modern' age when technological advancements, especially in the realm of electricity, promised to transform the everyday life of mankind.
-Perhaps the most dramatic demonstration of scientific discoveries occurred at the 1893 World's Fair in Chicago, called the 'Columbia Exposition.'
-It was a celebration of the four-hundred-year anniversary of Columbus' discovery of America and also the largest demonstration of man-made electrical power the world had ever seen.
+Perhaps the most dramatic demonstration of scientific discoveries occurred at the 1893 World's Fair in Chicago, called the 'Columbia Exposition;' it was a celebration of the four-hundred-year anniversary of Columbus' discovery of America and also the largest demonstration of man-made electrical power the world had ever seen.
 George Westinghouse and Nikola Tesla had worked together to power the 40 acre-large fair with huge electrical generators.

 The interiors of the buildings and the sidewalks of the Columbus exposition were the first in the world to be lit with electricity.
-An electrically powered Ferris wheel built by George Washington Ferris, was capable of carrying over 2000 people at a time and became the main attraction of the fair.
-The world's largest enclosed structure (of the time), was 'the Manufactures building,' containing a veritable city of large buildings under its roof, each one comprised of large, multi-floor exhibitions.
+An electrically powered Ferris wheel built by George Washington Ferris, and capable of carrying over 2000 people at a time became the main attraction of the fair.
+The world's largest enclosed structure (of the time), was 'the Manufactures building,' containing a veritable city of large multi-storied buildings under its roof, each one comprised of multi-floor exhibitions.
 Electric elevators had been installed and an electrically powered moving-sidewalk, over a half-mile long, carried thousands of people from the dock of the ferry boats that had sailed to the fair across Lake Michigan from Chicago.
 Attendance was massive and it is said that 1 in 4 people who lived in the United States at that time visited the site.

 Observing the profound effects of electricity and electrical machines on the world, Tesla wrote: “It (electricity and electrical motors) signifies the subjugation of natural forces to the service of man, the discontinuance of barbarous methods and the relieving of millions from want and suffering."

-This grand celebration of scientific achievement heralded tremendous changes, not merely in machines and technology, but also in our understanding of human beings, their religions and our understanding of life; along with dazzling displays of scientific progress and technology, many of the independent cultures and religions of the world confronted one another as did the Three Christs of Ypsilanti.
-The (western interpretation) of the relatively recent politically and economically dominant religion of Christianity, now had to acknowledge there were other 'Christs' in the room, for with the technological expansion of our abilities to communicate, it became apparent there were many other religions in the world and nearly all of them far older than Christianity.
-Because of the revelation of this larger 'new world,' an ecumenical group of Christians decided to hold along with the fair, a 'World Parliament of Religions;' there for sixteen days (September 11-27, 1893) they sought, "To bring together in conference, the leading representatives of the great historic religions of the world."
+This grand celebration of scientific achievement heralded tremendous changes, not merely in machines and technology, but also in our understanding of human beings, their religions and our understanding of life; along with dazzling displays of scientific progress and technology, many of the independent cultures and religions of the world confronted one another, like the Three Christs of Ypsilanti.
+The (western interpretation) of the relatively recent politically and economically dominant religion of Christianity, now had to acknowledge there were other 'Christs' in the room, for with the technological expansion of our abilities to communicate, it became apparent there were many other religions in the world and nearly all of them were far older than Christianity.
+Because of the revelation of this 'new world,' an ecumenical group of Christians decided to hold along with the fair, a 'World Parliament of Religions;' for sixteen days (September 11-27, 1893) they sought, "To bring together in conference, the leading representatives of the great historic religions of the world."
 A large building ( the Memorial Art Palace) was constructed for the occasion and a gathering of representatives from nearly all the religions of the world was assembled together on the same stage for the first time in history.
 Daily crowds of over 7000 people jammed the main hall to witness this unique event held in the heartland of America in 1893.

 Although many Christians thought they would demonstrate the supremacy of their religion, what occurred was quite the opposite . . . on the very first day of the World Parliament on the shores of Lake Michigan, one speaker after another stood and faced the crowded room of people and formally addressing the assembly as, "Ladies and Gentleman," went on to present the beliefs and ideas of their own religious traditions and sect.
 As the talks proceeded into the afternoon, a Hindu monk by the name of Swami Vivekananda was called to the lectern to address the assembly.